pieroproietti/pengui/README.md

 ## **penGUI take cure of eggs!**
 ![icon](https://github.com/pieroproietti/pengui/blob/main/assets/pengui.png?raw=true)

+**Notice:** starting from 0.7.x series penGUI, is again a little wild but is usable and I recommend it, expecially for new users.

 **Notice:** penGUI is not yet a finished software, it is still in embryo and is deciding how to grow.
 However, it is already useful for both experts and novices to set up eggs and also to get-at a glance-a complete picture.
 You can find and run all the eggs commands from the menu; on the toolbar we have just the most used commands: `dad`, `produce` and `kill`.

 **Notice:** In case penGUI does not start, you can try installing `libxcb-cursor`. eg: